glyphr-studio/Glyphr-Studio-2-Help/docs/pages/settings.md

 When you add the first shape to a new Character or Ligature, automatically update the Advance Width such that the Right Side Bearing is the value specified here.
 This automatic Advance Width update will only happen one time per item, and won't apply to shapes imported from an SVG file.

-Set this value to -1 to disable it.`,
+Set this value to `-1` to disable it.

 ### Quality checks